Emilija Jakšić

 Emilija Jakšić-Nikezić (29 April 1924 – 29 November 1949) was a Serbian communist.
-She participated in the National Liberation Struggle and was a socially-political worker of People's Republic of Serbia.
+She participated in the partisan resistance to Axis occupation during World War II and was a political activist for the People's Republic of Serbia.

-Early life
+Biography

-Emilija Jakšić was born in Belgrade, on April 29, 1924.
-She was a member of the youth revolutionary movement as a high school student.
-She joined the Union of Communist Youth of Yugoslavia (Communist Youth – SKOJ) in 1940.
-In August 1941, she joined in the National Liberation Movement (NOP).

-As a youth leader, Jakšić organized and implemented actions such as diversion and sabotage.
-She was arrested in the winter of 1941 but escaped.
+Emilija Jakšić was born in Belgrade on April 29, 1924.
+She was a member of the youth revolutionary movement—the Union of Communist Youth of Yugoslavia (SKOJ)—where she carried out acts of sabotage and diversion.
+She was arrested in the winter of 1941, but escaped.

 In January 1942, at age 17, Jakšić became a member of the Communist Party of Yugoslavia (KPJ).
-She served as acting Secretary of the District Committee of the Communist Youth and, a member of the District Committee of the Communist Party of Yugoslavia in Zemun.
-In October 1943, the Provincial Committee of the CPY for Serbia sent her to work in Šumadija to act as an instructor for the Provincial Committee of the Communist Youth.
+She served as acting Secretary of the SKOJ District Committee and a member of the KPJ District Committee in Zemun.
+In October 1943, the KPJ Provincial Committee for Serbia sent her to work in Šumadija to act as an instructor for the SKOJ Provincial Committee; she became a member of the SKOJ Provincial Committee in 1944.
+She led the creation of the newspaper Kosmajski omladinac (Kosmaj Youth) in 1944, although only two issues were printed.

-In 1944, she became a member of the Provincial Committee of Communist Youth League of Serbia.
-After liberation, she served in various capacities in the Communist Youth and the CPY.
+After the liberation of Yugoslavia, she served in various capacities in the Communist Youth and the KPJ.
+For her work, Jakšić was awarded the Commemorative Medal of the Partisans of 1941.

-Career

-She married Marko Nikezić, a former organizing secretary of the CPY's District Committee in Belgrade, before becoming President of the Presidium of the Central Committee of League of Communists of Serbia.
-He was fired in 1972.

-Jakšić became the holder of the Commemorative Medal of the Partisans of 1941 among other Yugoslav decorations.